enkidevs/curriculum/git/workflow/workflow/git-hub.md

 What is GitHub ? ???

 * an online hosting service
-* a vsersion control service
+* a version control service
 * a git clone

 ---